Citation, DOI and article data

 - present later in childhood with recurrent infections

-- usually present in the neonatal period with respiratory distress, cyanosis and / or infection
+- usually present in the neonatal period with respiratory distress, cyanosis, or infection

-The two types of sequestration are similar in their relationship to the bronchial tree and arterial supply but differ in their venous drainage and the relationship to the pleura.
+The two types of sequestration are similar in their relationship to the bronchial tree and arterial supply/venous drainage but differ in their relationship to the pleura.

 By definition, there is no communication with the tracheobronchial tree.
-In the vast majority of cases, the anomalous lung tissue has a systemic arterial supply which is usually a branch of the aorta.
-Venous supply is variable and dependant on the type of sequestration:
+In the vast majority of cases, the abnormal lung tissue has a systemic arterial supply which is usually a branch of the aorta:

-- venous drainage through the systemic veins into the right atrium
+- venous drainage most commonly through the systemic veins into the right atrium (but is variable)

-- separate from any surrounding lung with its own pleura
+- separated from any surrounding lung by its own pleura

 Almost all cases occur sporadically.